ByrdJayson/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

-Super calls the parent class so the child class can gain their properties and methods.
+Super calls the parent class so the child class can inherit their properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.